Next-Generation Sequencing Services

 Whole Exome Sequencing (WES)

 Whole-exome sequencing uses biotinylated oligonucleotide probes to capture only the protein coding regions (gene exons) from genomic DNA library.
 Unlike WGS, only the protein coding genes are sequenced thereby reducing the amount of sequence needed per sample.
-Our preferred WES option uses the IDT Exome Research Panel with the xGen CNV Backbone Panel, but we do work with other probe sets when requested.
+Our preferred WES option uses the IDT Exome Research Panel, but we do work with other probe sets when requested.

 Targeted sequencing is used when deep sequencing depth over specific genomic regions is desired.
 There are two methodologies for approaching targeted sequencing assays: probe-based capture sequencing or amplicon sequencing.
 We can help you select a commercially available panel or design a custom solution to interrogate your genes/regions of interest.
 Please contact the core for more details.